Tutukaka

-Tūtūkākā (Tūtūkākā) is a locality on the east coast of Northland, New Zealand, in an area commonly referred to as the Tūtūkākā Coast which includes Ngunguru and Matapouri.
+Tutukaka (Tūtūkākā) is a locality on the east coast of Northland, New Zealand, in an area commonly referred to as the Tutukaka Coast which includes Ngunguru and Matapouri.
 The city of Whangārei is to the southwest.
-The residential areas of Tūtūkākā fringe the hills surrounding Tūtūkākā Harbour, which has a history as a local fishing port and hosts the Tūtūkākā marina.
+The residential areas of Tutukaka fringe the hills surrounding Tutukaka Harbour, which has a history as a local fishing port and hosts the Tutukaka marina.
 The Māori name comes from the term tūtū kākā, which means a parrot (kākā) snaring tree (tūtū).

-As the closest marina to the Poor Knights Islands, Tūtūkākā the base for boat tours for diving and snorkelling in the waters around these islands, a protected marine reserve.
-At the peak of the busy summer months, the population of Tūtūkākā swells from around 600 permanent residents to over 2,400.
-A walking track leads from Tūtūkākā to a small lighthouse at Tūtūkākā Head (South Gable).
+As the closest marina to the Poor Knights Islands, Tutukaka is the base for boat tours for diving and snorkelling in the waters around these protected marine reserve islands.
+At the peak of the busy summer months, the population of Tutukaka swells from around 600 permanent residents to over 2,400.
+A walking track leads from Tutukaka to a small lighthouse at Tutukaka Head (South Gable).